 If you know the history of blackjack, you probably know that the game was once rooted in a single deck.
-Now it has side bets, jackpots and multiple decks — the very heart of today’s conversation — which shows how far the game has evolved.
+Now it has side bets, jackpots, and multiple decks — the very heart of today’s conversation — which shows how far the game has evolved.

 What Is Double-Deck Blackjack?

 First things first: what is double-deck blackjack?
 When you step into a double-deck game when playing live dealer blackjack, it simply means, as the name suggests, that two decks are used.
-But, in the real sense of it, the number of decks that can be allowed in a game has no limits.
-This means that the possibilities are endless.
-Here is a secret, though: fewer decks means better blackjack odds and a friendlier house edge.
+But, in the real sense of it, the number of decks that can be allowed in a blackjack game has no limits.
+Also, don’t get double-deck blackjack confused with double-up blackjack.

 Your next question may be, “How do you play double-deck blackjack?”
 What are the rules and strategies?
 Read on to find out.